Natalie is not currently taking on new clients and will be taking a break from client work until March 2022.

-I have an MA (Hons.) in Psychology from The University of Edinburgh as well as training in behavioural therapies including CBT and DBT.
-I have been working within Psychology, group work and Talking Therapies for a number of years, both within the NHS and third sector organisations.
+I have an MA (Hons.) in Psychology from The University of Edinburgh as well as training in behavioral therapies including CBT and DBT.
+I have been working within Psychology, group work and Talking Therapies throughout my working life, both within the NHS and third sector organisations.
 Over the years, I have worked within the realms of refugee rights, community action, personality disorder treatment programs and specializing in work with BAME communities.
 I have significant experience in group work, leading groups towards healthier, safer spaces through which we may get to know ourselves better.

 I offer a free introductory 45-minute session.
 During this first session we can get a sense of whether we will be able to work together.

 Sessions cost £45 and last for 60 minutes.